 Case examples from both children and adult clients will be used to describe how to provide psychoeducation, cognitive-behavioral, and mindfulness-based interventions to address these concerns.
 Role plays will be used to demonstrate how presenters communicate a therapeutic framework that instills hope, results in a credible treatment rationale, and effective treatment plan will be observed.
 The importance of a sense of controllability and predictability will be illustrated with specific case examples.
 Essential coordination of care with medical professionals and other caregivers, including parents, family members, and school officials will be described.
 For the childhood and teen cases, we will demonstrate how to educate and coach parents to support their children.

-Continuing education: The Children’s and Adult Center for OCD and Anxiety is approved by the American Psychological Association to sponsor continuing education for psychologists The Children’s and Adult Center for OCD and Anxiety maintains responsibility for this program and its content.
+CE: The Children’s and Adult Center for OCD and Anxiety is approved by the American Psychological Association to sponsor continuing education for psychologists The Children’s and Adult Center for OCD and Anxiety maintains responsibility for this program and its content.
+Participants will earn 6 CE hours for completing this workshop

 What every teacher would like to know about child anxiety: